Is Lake Chapala One Of The Best Places to Retire in Mexico?

 Climate in Ajijic

-The warm months are from March to June, with temperatures topping 80F during the day.
+The warmest months are from March to June, with temperatures averaging in the mid 80s during the day.

 December and January are relatively cold, with average temperatures hovering slightly below 60F.
 But with daytime highs in the mid-70s, you can comfortably engage in outdoor activities.

 June to October is the rainy season.
-But the rainfall is much lower than in some other regions.
+However, the rainfall is much lower than in some other regions.

 Cost of living in Ajijic